23-MDDN342/randomised-collection-RitaClose/README.md

 16/04
 I have started adding the jaw and teeth.
 The idea with this is the hydra will be able to open and shut it's mouth - I am aiming to have the teeth displace accordingly along the jaw without having to tamper with all of them individualy.
 I might make the teeth be discrete variables too.

+18/04
+I have begun to clean up the jaw area so there are less random artifacts hanging around.
+I have also added in an eyetilt, though it is not entirely working yet.
+Next I am going to work on adding the rest of the neck, backing for the throat, and some teeth before I move on to the horns and then the colour scheme.
+After that will just be adding deatails to the face as well as joining each head to necks in the arrangement area.

 Pages Link:
 https://23-mddn342.github.io/randomised-collection-RitaClose/